Total Pageviews

 NIRO FIDDLES . . .

-The homosapien (the humankind) has arrogated to itself the exclusive ownership of mother Earth.
+The humankind has arrogated to itself the exclusive ownership of mother Earth.
 And this species has systematically marauded the planet bringing utter devastation everywhere.

 No tiger has ever chopped down a single tree.
 No elephant has ever taken out a single drop of water from underneath the ground.
 No animal has ever polluted the rivers so thoroughly, so extensively.
 No animal has devastated the mountains.No animal has ever exterminated other species.
 Man has been guilty of all these things and many more.